ibm-cloud-docs/vpc/vpc-networking-concepts.md

 VPC network isolation takes place at three levels:

-* **Hypervisor**: The VSIs (virtual server instances) are isolated by the hypervisor itself.
-A VSI can not directly reach other VSIs hosted by the same hypervisor if they are not in the same VPC.
+* **Hypervisor**: The virtual server instances are isolated by the hypervisor itself.
+A virtual server instance can not directly reach other virtual server instances that are hosted by the same hypervisor if they are not in the same VPC.

 * **Network**: Isolation occurs at the network level through the use of **virtual network identifiers** (VNIs).
 These identifiers are assigned to each subnet and scoped to a single zone.
-A VNI is added to all data packets entering any zone of the VPC: entering either from the hypervisor, when sent by a VSI, or entering the zone from the cloud, when sent by the implicit routing function.
+A VNI is added to all data packets entering any zone of the VPC: entering either from the hypervisor, when sent by a virtual server instance, or entering the zone from the cloud, when sent by the implicit routing function.

 A packet leaving a zone has the VNI stripped off.
 When the packet reaches its destination zone, entering through the implicit routing function, the implicit router always adds the proper VNI for that zone.
 {: note}